 Building a Sustainable Future

 At Milkweed, we believe literature should be a force for sustaining life for generations to come.
-Not only do many of our titles encourage a dialog about our relationship to the more-than-human world, but our practices back that up.
+Not only do many of our titles encourage a dialogue about our relationship to the more-than-human world, but our practices back that up.
 Nearly 60% of our books are printed at manufacturers using renewable energy sources and vegetable-based inks, and 85% are printed on post-consumer recycled material.
 Read more»

 Providing a Space for Transformation